verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] The curse of brilliance is the despisal of mediocrity.
 - [ ] Not into daddy.
 I make my girl call me "coach".
 - [ ] I'm never wrong.
 I'm either correct or lying.
+- [ ] I'm not necessarily scared of you.
+I'm scared of what can happen to one of us.